 - liaison with community agencies and referrals

-The First Nations, Metis and Inuit Counsellor at CHC works as a part of the SST and is located on the 4th floor in the Student Support & Career Centre.
-The First Nations, Metis and Inuit Counsellor assists students in connecting to post-secondary institutions, gathering information on admission requirements, connecting students to culture (i.e. Elders, ceremonies, etc), setting and reaching goals, mentoring, advocating for students with teachers and administrative staff, and much more.
+The Cultural Liaison at CHC works as a part of the Student Support Team and assists First Nations, Metis and Inuit students in connecting to post-secondary institutions, gathering information on admission requirements, connecting students to culture (i.e. Elders, ceremonies, etc), setting and reaching goals, mentoring, advocating for students with teachers and administrative staff, and much more.

 A Guide for Teachers - 2017

-The CHC Indigenous Leadership group was established in 2012 and offers students the opportunity to be leaders within the school.
+The CHC Indigenous Recration group (formerly Indigenous Leadership group) was established in 2012 and offers students the opportunity to be leaders within the school.
 Students will be in charge of its own school newsletter, volunteer and coordinate school events, and act as ambassadors for CHC.
-Click here to read more about the Leadership group.

 Public Health Outreach

-A public health nurse visits CHC weekly on a first come, first serve basis and offer the following supports:
+A public health nurse visits CHC every two weeks on a first come, first serve basis and offer the following supports: